 Best for Flexible Rewards: Chase Freedom Flex℠

-The Chase Freedom Flex℠ card has an introductory 0% APR on purchases and balance transfers for 15 months from account opening; after that, the ongoing variable APR is 15.74% to 24.49%.
-Be sure to pay your bill on time—if your minimum payment is 60 days late, Chase will end your introductory APR and apply a penalty APR of up to 29.99%.
+The Chase Freedom Flex℠ card has an introductory 0% APR on purchases and balance transfers for 15 months from account opening; after that, the ongoing variable APR is 19.24% to 27.99%.

 Chase Freedom Flex℠

 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 Enjoy new 5% categories each quarter!
 Plus, earn 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% on dining and drugstores, and 1% on all other purchases.